-Next we’ll get into the meat of Karen’s question.
+Next, we’ll get into the meat of Karen’s question.
 How much will expenses go down?
-Naturally that will depend on your family.
-So we’ll try to give you tools to estimate the answer for your family.
+Naturally, that will depend on your family.
+So we’ll try to give you the tools to estimate the answer for your family.

 The first expense that will be lower is your taxes.
 The most exact way to calculate how much lower is to work through an income tax return at your new income level.
 I know that most of you won’t want to do that.
 The next best thing is to take the amount of money that was withheld from your pay for the ‘retiring’ person during the year.
 Unless you had to write a big check or got a large refund in April, that will be a reasonable approximation.

 The next expense is the trickiest one.
 That’s insurance.
 You will save any money that had been deducted from your paycheck.
 So count any money deducted from your salary as a reduced expense.